Will my secondary insurance pay for my Medicare deductible and/or 20% coinsurance?

 Original Medicare, Part A and Part B, is considered a primary payer when a beneficiary does not have additional insurance.

-Beneficiaries enrolled in Original Medicare may choose to enroll in a Medicare Supplement Plan to fill in the gaps in coverage and cover some of the costs of care not covered through their primary payer.
-Some Medicare Supplement Plans cover the out-of-pocket costs associated with Original Medicare, such as deductibles and coinsurance payments.
-Therefore, some Medicare Supplement Plans that serve as a secondary payer to your Original Medicare coverage will pay for your deductible and/or your coinsurance.
-Contact your plan directly to see if it covers these costs.
+Beneficiaries enrolled in Original Medicare may choose to enroll in a Medicare Supplement plan to fill in the gaps in coverage and cover some of the costs of care not covered through Original Medicare.
+Some Medicare Supplement plans cover the out-of-pocket costs associated with Original Medicare, such as deductibles and coinsurance payments.
+Therefore, some Medicare Supplement plans may pay for your deductible and/or your coinsurance and/or other out-of-pocket costs not covered by Original Medicare.
+Contact your Medigap plan directly to see if it covers these costs.